0987uyghjnm/DiceDecaySimulation/README.md

         * % of parents remaining (based on original 80)
         * % of daughters accumulated
         * Probability of decay this round

-    - Stores % parent remaining after each round for plotting.
-    - Ends when all dice have decayed.
+    - Returns a list of parent percentages per round.

 5. run_experiment()
 -------------------
-    - Main loop.
+    - Main driver of the program.
-    - Asks user to choose decay logic and number of trials.
+    - Prompts user for logic and number of trials.
-    - Runs the specified number of trials using simulate_decay().
-    - Plots decay curves using matplotlib.
+    - Calls simulate_decay() for each trial.
+    - Handles graphing:
+        * ≤ 20 trials → show all curves
+        * 21–50 trials → show every 5th trial + average
+        * > 50 trials → show summary stats + 14 random trials
-    - Offers to run another experiment or exit.
+    - Lets user repeat the simulation or exit.

 6. PROGRAM ENTRY POINT
 ----------------------
     if __name__ == "__main__":
         run_experiment()

-    This is what kicks everything off when the file is run directly.

 -------------------------------------------------------------------------------
 TERMINOLOGY EXPLAINED: